ruromero/exhort/README.md

 http :8080/api/v4/analysis Content-Type:"application/vnd.cyclonedx+json" Accept:"text/html" @'target/sbom.json' ex-oss-index-user:the-client-username ex-oss-index-token:the-client-token
 ```

-### V3 Support

-As long as clients consume V3 we will keep backwards compatible responses.
-The main difference between V4 and V3 is the multisource data model where providers
-can report vulnerabilities from multiple sources.
-In V3, all vulnerabilities will be merged and counted together.

-The HTML report will always be multisource using V4 data.

 ### HTML Report

 By default the response Content-Type will be `application/json` but if the `text/html` media type is requested instead, the response